Comparative politics, distributive politics, social movements, gender, and political participation in Latin America.

-American government, public policy, political methodology, environmental policy.
+American government, public policy, subnational politics, environmental policy.
+On sabbatical 2022–23.

 Alexander H. Montgomery

 International relations; network analysis; science, technology, and society.
 On sabbatical 2022–23.

 Political economy, central banking, development, financialization, South Asia, Latin America.

 American politics, comparative politics, political behavior, public opinion, gender/race/ethnicity politics.